 Wallpaper rolls made of non-woven paper with floral print by Good & Craft

 Non-woven wallpapers are renowned for their sturdiness.
 They are more durable than other paper substrates.
 For some areas in your home, like a humid bathroom, non-woven wallpapers might not be as durable as vinyl wallpapers, however, they are certainly much more environmental friendly.
 If you love nature as much as we do, you probably also don’t want a vinyl wallpaper in your home.

 Vinyl wallpapers are, as their name says, made of vinyl (PVC plastic).
 Polyvinyl chloride plastic is uniquely toxic among plastics because of its ingredients, extreme pollution from production, and last but not least its disposal.
 The essential raw materials for PVC are derived from salt and oil, and it is produced with chlorine.
 This results in the release of toxic, chlorine-based chemicals.
 PVC, therefore, is the most environmentally damaging of all plastics.
 Vinyl is widely used in the building industry (flooring, plumbing), transport, packaging, toys, etc. About 40 million tonnes are produced per year.

-Non-woven wallpapers do not contain vinyl.
+Our non-woven wallpapers do not contain vinyl.
 Therefore they have a significantly lower carbon footprint.
-Our Good & Craft non-woven wallpapers are produced in Lancashire (Britain) by a company holding the FSC certificate for the papers they are printing on.
-FSC stands for Forest Stewardship Council.
-This non-profit organization promotes the practice of sustainable forestry worldwide.
+Our Good & Craft non-woven wallpapers are sustainably produced in the north of England.